deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Jessica giggled "It's okay.
 Go on."

-"…*It means I blanked up and I don't want to blank up.
+"...*It means I blanked up and I don't want to blank up.
 Being yelled at means the TI's got my back, he wants to help me not blank up in future.
 So when he yells at me, he's helping me."*

-"*They've made me Guidon bearer, it's kind of cool but I have to carry this thing on runs and salute with it and it's heavy as-*" she cleared her throat "…*as blank."*
+"*They've made me Guidon bearer, it's kind of cool but I have to carry this thing on runs and salute with it and it's heavy as-*" she cleared her throat "...*as blank."*

 "*That's my fifteen minutes, lots of love to Dad and even more for you."*

 *Love, Adam."*

 Jessica sat back.
 "Wow." she said.
-"He sounds…different already."
+"He sounds...different already."

 "Yeah."
 Ava agreed, quietly.

-"…are you okay with that?"
+"...are you okay with that?"

 Ava folded the letter again.
 "I guess I have to be." she said.

 Jessica inclined her head—Ava had sounded genuinely philosophical rather than resigned or bitter.
 "What do you mean?"

-"There's…" Ava sighed, and sat back, running a hand through her hair.
+"There's..."
+Ava sighed, and sat back, running a hand through her hair.
 "Like, there are so many things I can't change.
 I sure as heck couldn't change Adam's mind about this, if I could he wouldn't *be* Adam.
 So what's the point in not being okay with them?"

-"That's…true, I guess."
+"That's...true, I guess."
 Jessica conceded.

-"Yeah…" Ava looked down at the letter.
+"Yeah..."
+Ava looked down at the letter.
 There was a sharp *tap* as a wet patch appeared on it and she scrubbed furiously at her face.

-"Ava, if you need some time alone…" Jessica offered.
+"Ava, if you need some time alone..."
+Jessica offered.

 This earned her a brave little smile, and a headshake.
-"I'm…No, I just need to, to focus on the things I *can* change.
+"I'm...No, I just need to, to focus on the things I *can* change.
 That's all."

-"…Okay.
+"...Okay.
 You let me know if you need anything, okay?"

 Ava just nodded her gratitude, set the letter aside, and returned to reading the textbook she'd chosen.